 Can food affect mood?

 In a survey commissioned by Allergy UK, we found that 97% of our customers reported experiencing low mood as a result of their food intolerance.
-Additional research has demonstrated that food intolerance symptoms like gastrointestinal inflammation are often found in people who suffer from depression.

 A condition like dairy intolerance can affect daily life in such a way that it forces changes to routines and renders people unable to eat and do what they want, which means it could have a direct impact on how people feel if they don’t endeavour to cut it out of their lives with a food-specific IgG-guided elimination diet.